bsdimp/venix/doc/ABI.md

 the classic 'tiny' model.
 64k segment, cs = ds = es = ss.
 Text is loaded at offset 0, then the stack, then data, then bss.

-So, in more detail, Text is loaded at offset zero in the segment.
+Text is loaded at offset zero in the segment.
 Then if a_stack is set (-z to ld?), that is added and sp is set to the result (so sp = a_text + a_stack).
 Then the command args are pushed onto the stack (this has not been confirmed), need to verify. data is